-When we are doing your pool and open water training, your instructor will fit you to your scuba equipment so you will become comfortable in your "second skin."
+When we are doing your open water simulator and open water training, your instructor will fit you to your scuba equipment so you will become comfortable in your "second skin."
 You will get enough practice time to adapt yourself to the underwater environment before you start with your open water training dives.Class Schedule

 We have classes year round.
-To complete your class and pool, you can choose from:
+To complete your class and open water simulator, you can choose from: